jomjol/neural-network-analog-needle-readout/README.md

 The training is done using Keras in a python environment.
 For training purpuses the code is documented in Jupyter notebooks.
 The environment is setup using Ananconda with Python 3.7[1].

-The training is descibed in detail in the subfolder **[How to train the network](Train_Network.md)**.
+The training is descibed in detail in: **[How to train the network](Train_Network.md)**.

 The trained network is stored in the Keras H5-format and used as an input for a simple usage

 ## Investigations on CNN-Parameters
-This CNN gives a great playground to investigate the influence of different parameteres like number of layers, size of single layers, ...
+This CNN gives a great playground to investigate the influence of different parameters like number of layers, size of single layers, ...
-First "investigations" can be found in the subdirectory background_info within the training section: [/Train-CNN_Analog-Needle-Readout/background_info/](/Train-CNN_Analog-Needle-Readout/background_info/)
+First "investigations" can be found in the subdirectory background_info within the training section: [/background_info/](/background_info/)

 Hopefully you have fun with neural networks and find this usefull.